Quangdotcom/Weather/README.md

 # weather
-A weather app using weather-api ang GeoJS
+A weather app using weather-api and GeoJS